Smash (miniseries): Episode 7 "Flygresan" (The Air Trip)

-Episode 8 "TV-programmet" (The TV- Show)
+Episode 8 "TV-programmet" (The Television Show)

 The team is in Mexico when they receive a telegram from Wallner with orders to go directly to Malmö, Sweden.
-Sigge thinks they're gonna be in the TV show "This Is Your Life".
-When they arrive in Malmö, it turns out that they are going to be on TV alright, but on a game show called "Snick-snackarna".
+Sigge thinks they're gonna be in the television show "This Is Your Life".
+When they arrive in Malmö, it turns out that they are going to be on television alright, but on a game show called "Snick-snackarna".
 Teo becomes very nervous and even has nightmares about appearing on the show.
 He fears he will say an inappropriate word and in order to get his mind off that word, they try to hypnotize him, with a less than desired result.
-As they are humiliated on the show, they decide to never be on TV again, but they change their minds when one of the producers suggest they play the lead roles in a TV series - a comedy about four guys playing tennis.
+As they are humiliated on the show, they decide to never be on television again, but they change their minds when one of the producers suggest they play the lead roles in a television series - a comedy about four guys playing tennis.